-- Cashews: I chose cashews because I think they have the mildest taste.
+- Cashews: Cashews have a mild taste that's a great foundation for the salted caramel flavor.
 If you're not a cashew fan – or are allergic – swap with any other nut you'd like.
 Walnuts or almonds will work.

 - Hemp seeds: I wanted to sneak in something high protein without adding protein powder and this was my solution.
 They don't affect the flavor, but give you a really nice protein boost!

-- Maple syrup: since we're going for the caramel flavor here they had to be a little decadent which is why I added maple syrup.
+- Maple syrup: Maple syrup makes the ulitimate caramel flavor without having to turn on the stove.
 If you think they're sweet enough with just the dates, swap the syrup with more nut butter.

-- Cashew butter: again, I love cashews because they're so mild in flavor, but you can swap this with any nut or seed butter that you'd like!
+- Cashew butter: Feel free swap this with any nut or seed butter that you'd like!

-- Cinnamon: totally optional, but adds such a lovely little flavor boost!
+- Cinnamon: This warming spice is totally optional, but adds such a lovely little flavor boost!

-- Sea salt: and last but not least our salt!
-I like using Maldon sea salt, but any salt will work.
+- Sea salt: I like using Maldon sea salt, but any salt will work.

 And that's it!
 Just eight ingredients for energy balls that taste sweet, salty and absolutely scrumptious!

 How to make Vegan Energy Bites

 You only need one thing to make energy bites: a food processor!